oktadev/okta-blog/_source/_posts/2023-01-24-jakartaee-auth0.md

 Now, use your OIDC endpoint to retrieve a token.
 Using a browser, open [http://localhost:8080/protected](http://localhost:8080/protected)

 Authenticate with Auth0.
-When you are redirected back to the protected servlet page, copy the token value and save it in a Bash shell variable in a new Bash shell.
+When you are redirected back to the protected servlet page, copy the token value and save it as a variable in a new shell.

 ```bash
 TOKEN=eyJraWQiOiJqY3dpbGpUcGVZSG1Jajl6ODR3LV...